zyd14/community-integrations/libraries/pipes/implementations/java/dagster-pipes-java/README.md

 uvx --with dagster-webserver dagster dev -f examples/local/definitions.py
 ```

-3. Open the Dagster UI at [http://localhost:3000](http://localhost:3000) Materialize the Dagster asset and observe Pipes events produced by the external Java process.
+3. Open the Dagster UI at [http://localhost:3000](http://localhost:3000)
+4. Materialize the Dagster asset and observe Pipes events produced by the external Java process

 # Development